gtumedei/relish-recipe-dt/README.md

   - [Deno](https://deno.com/)
   - [yt-dlp](https://github.com/yt-dlp/yt-dlp) in `PATH` to download videos from YouTube
   - [ffmpeg](https://ffmpeg.org/) and [ffprobe](https://ffmpeg.org/ffprobe.html) in `PATH` to get metadata and extract frames from videos

+> [!NOTE]
+> The system could theoretically run on a custom MongoDB instance instead of the Docker one configured in this repo, but that instance must support vector search indexes.

 ### Procedure